qilimanjaro-tech/qililab/docs/introduction/platform.rst

 >>> platform.initial_setup()

-sets the values of the serialized platform (runcard) to the connected instruments.
+sets the values of the runcard (serialized platform) to the connected instruments.
 You might want to skip this step if you think no parameters have been modified since last time, but we recommend you to do it always anyway.

 >>> platform.turn_on_instruments()